 Make Your Own Cleaner

-just a small squirt of dish soap (use very little dish soap)
+- Just a small squirt of dish soap (use only a small amount!)

-- Use either a mop, microfiber cloth or a terrycloth rag and get it thoroughly wet in the bucket.
-Next wring it out until the mop or cloth is just damp and not wet.
-This is important, If it is too wet, it isn't good for the floor and will leave streaks.
+- Use either a mop, microfiber cloth, or a terrycloth rag and get it thoroughly wet in the bucket.
+Next wring it out until the mop or cloth is just damp—not wet.
+This step is important.
+If it is too wet, it isn't good for the floor and will leave streaks.

-- Mop the floor in the same direction as the grooves go.
+- Mop the floor in the same direction as the grooves.
 This will prevent dirt from collecting where the planks meet.

 Mopping with a regular floor mop seems to work best.
 You do need to see that it is wrung out so well that it is almost dry.